JeanLincoln/JeanLincoln/README.md

 💼 Tools: VSCode, Git e GitHub

-✉️ if you want talk with me, you can send me a message
+✉️ If you want talk with me, you can send me a message